 5. Restart the application.
-The griogos -m output changes accordingly:
+The grioqos -m output changes accordingly:

-There is a small initial burst as the token bucket is drained and GRIO throttles the application to $20\ MB/s$.
+There is a small initial burst as the token bucket is drained and GRIO throttles the application to 20 MB/s.

 6. During the same run, we collect low-level QoS statistics.
 At the start of the run, use -i to display all of the intervals that are being monitored in the kernel: